 sudo apt-get install -y apt-transport-https software-properties-common ca-certificates wget

 Add the GPG key for the Docker repository on your system.

 Now, add the official Docker repository by running the following command in the terminal.

 echo "deb [arch=amd64] https://download.docker.com/linux/ubuntu xenial stable" | sudo tee /etc/apt/sources.list.d/docker.list

 Update the apt database.

-Make sure you are installing the docker from the official repository, not from the default Ubuntu 16.04 repo.
+Make sure you are installing the docker from the official repository, not from the default Ubuntu repositories.

 You should see the output like below, should have Docker repository details.